OliverLysa/observatory-data-prep/README.md

 Economic-physical productivity i.e. the money value of outputs per mass unit of material resource inputs.

+At national level, can be measured from production perspective (GDP/DMC or DMI), or can be measured from consumption perspective (GDP/RMC or RMI).

+The amount of waste generated in relation to economic output, or alternatively in relation to resource inputs/stocks.

 ### Emissions

 -   Production emissions

 -   Consumption emissions

+-   Emissions intensity

 -   Business-level data e.g. employment

 ### iFixit

+-   Product characteristics - Product reparability (time required for disassembly, products meeting certain score of reparability), product failures.

 ### Open repair

+### Infrastructure and facilities

 ### Ebay